Blue French Bulldogs, TriColor French Bulldogs, Cocoa French Bulldogs, Lilac French Bulldogs

 We purchased our first dog, the boxer Frasier, about a year after we married and that was the beginning of what turned out to be an affinity for everything canine, but particularly anything molosser, big or small.

-We both had dogs (heinz 57) as kids growing up but neither of us had owned a dog as adults until Frasier, and he was the first purebred AKC registered dog either of us had ever purchased.
-Shortly after Frasier joined us, we bought two English Bulldogs to show and breed.
+We both had dogs (heinz 57) as kids growing up but neither of us had owned a dog as adults until Frasier.

-Well, those two girls, Mercedes and Licorice were responsible for getting us into the show ring and our first AKC specialty club.
-However, breeding Bulldogs turned out to be more heartache than joy, so we decided that although we loved the bulldog breed, we needed to find a breed that was considerably more healthy, had less reproductive issues, but was still ‘bully’ in structure.
+Well, those two girls, Mercedes and Licorice were responsible for getting us into the AKC conformation show ring and our first AKC specialty dog club.
+However, breeding Bulldogs turned out to be more heartache than joy, so we decided that although we loved the bulldog breed, we needed to find a breed that was considerably healthier, had less reproductive issues, but was still ‘bully’ in structure.

 Needless to say, those two made a lasting impression on us.
-Here we are, twenty six years later, and French Bulldogs are still ruling the roost here at Bullistik.
+Here we are, thirty three years later, and French Bulldogs are still ruling the roost at Bullistik®.